 Prerequisites: Completion of or concurrent enrollment in one course in the discipline.
+Class Hours: 3 to 33 work experience hours as arranged

 Provides on-the-job learning to enhance coursework under the direct supervision of faculty and industry supervisors.
 Both supervisors provide feedback and written evaluations.
 Some meetings and workshops may be required as part of the course.
-To take this course, contact the Internship Office: Call (805) 378-1536.
-May be taken four (4) times for credit.
+To take this course, contact the Career/Transfer Center, (805) 378-1536.
+May be taken for a total of four (4) times for credit.
 (Same course as WEXP M20.)
 Applies to Associate Degree.
 Transfer credit: CSU